-Before your pet heads to the doc for a vaccine, make sure to have Thuja on hand.
+Before your pet heads to the doc for a vaccine, make sure to have Thuja for your dog after vaccination.
 Give your pet a dose immediately after vaccination – don’t be afraid to bring it with you to your pet’s appointment, so you can give it to them right away.
 Then, be sure to use it twice daily for five days.

 Detox and Research

-You can support your pet’s liver after vaccines or heartworm prevention, and that will be their best chance at a successful detox.
+You can support your pet’s liver and detox your dog after vaccines or heartworm prevention easily from the comfort of home.
 Make sure your pet is properly hydrated, and give them the supplements that are going to support their liver, and help clean out the chemicals that shouldn’t be lingering.

 There are many versions of heartworm prevention, and using the safest one possible is VERY important.
 Oral preventatives with the fewest number of ingredients are better, because they’re easier to detox with support to the liver.
 This medication doesn’t need to hang out for several weeks to do its job.

-Learn as much as you can about how any medication your pet takes works.
+Learn as much as you can about how any medication your pet takes works before detoxing your dog after vaccines.
 This is especially important in heartworm prevention.
 If you understand how the medication works, it will help you better understand how you can administer it safely, effectively, and at the least risk for your pet.
 I’ll talk to you more about this LIVE on Facebook this Wednesday.

 If your pet experiences a reaction to a vaccine or medication, it’s important to get them back to your vet right away.
-Vomiting, severe lethargy or seizures are all possible and potentially life-threatening reactions to vaccines, and usually occur within minutes of vaccination (which is why it’s vital to give thuja immediately, which will help reduce the severity of a reaction if it happens).
+Vomiting, severe lethargy or seizures are all possible and potentially life-threatening reactions to vaccines, and usually occur within minutes, making it important to give thuja to your dog after vaccination (which will help reduce the severity of a reaction if it happens).
 If you notice any of these symptoms on the way home, turn around and drive straight back to the office.